Senneseph/jellicule/example/README.md

 # Jellicule UI Example
+An implementation of the MCP UI Builder standard.

 This is an example of the Jellicule UI component library in action.
 It demonstrates the use of the following components: